 Tackle this first to reduce stress on both ends of the move.
 Decide what you are going to do with your current housing.
 If you own, can you realistically plan to sell it before your scheduled move?
 If not, you might want to consider hiring a real estate or property management company to rent it out.
 If you are currently renting, find out if you can cancel your lease or sublet the unit once you move.

 You will also need to find housing in your destination.
 Short term rentals are a good option if you are completely unfamiliar with where you are going.
 However, it will mean moving again in a few months.
 If you have a realtor or agent that you trust, ask for suggestions about areas that might be a good fit for your lifestyle.
+They may help you find apartments for rent in Burbank at a reasonable price if you’re planning to move to LA.

 2. Find a Mover You Trust